Matt5sean3/GtkBuilderAid.jl/README.md

 run(example_app)
 ```

 Further modifications allows the `GtkBuilder` object to be created external to the `builder` function.
 Simply pass the `GtkBuilderLeaf` that is the result of the `@GtkBuilder` macro as the first argument.
-This is especially useful if for some reason it becomes desirable to pass the GtkBuilder object itself as part of the userdata object.
+This is especially useful if for some reason it becomes desirable to pass the GtkBuilder object itself as part of the user data object.

 ```julia
 example_app = @GtkApplication("com.github.example", 0)